University of Minnesota Rochester: History

 The RHEDC eventually identified the need for a branch campus of the University of Minnesota system that could integrate with the health sciences programs and needs of the Mayo Clinic.
-The group promoted the University of Minnesota system as the only higher education provider in a position to carry out this ideal, in spite of the existing branch campus of Winona State University - Rochester and Rochester Community and Technical College.
 The RHEDC report was drafted and delivered to the legislature and the governor.
 The recommendations of the report were adopted by the governor, the legislature, and the University of Minnesota Board of Regents.
 Controversially, this establishment represented a change in collegiate policy by establishing an additional University of Minnesota branch campus in spite of the prior policy that stated it was the role of the Minnesota State system to provide programming for Greater Minnesota.

 In 2006, the University of Minnesota Rochester was approved as a branch campus by the Board of Regents, and shortly after, selection of existing space in the former downtown mall allowed for the future siting of the campus.
-Staff were appointed to start the general health sciences undergraduate program.
+Staff were appointed to start the health sciences undergraduate program.

 In the fall of 2007, UMR staff moved into the renovated facilities at the newly renamed University Square in downtown Rochester and welcomed its new Chancellor, Dr. Stephen Lehmkuhle.
 He was inaugurated in April 2008 with a community celebration and formal address.

-In September 2010, UMR chose the "Raptor" as the mascot, and took on the maroon and gold colors of the university system.
+In September 2010, UMR chose Rockie the Raptor as their mascot, and took on the maroon and gold colors of the university system.

-In fall of 2011, UMR added the Bachelor of Science in Health Professions (BSHP) degree program, which is delivered jointly with the Mayo School of Health Sciences.
-Students in the BSHP program graduate with a both degree from UMR and a certificate from the Mayo School of Health Sciences in one of five health-related fields: Respiratory Care, Echocardiography, Sonography, and Radiography.
+In fall of 2011, UMR added the Bachelor of Science in Health Professions (BSHP) degree program, which is delivered in educational collaboration with the Mayo Clinic School of Health Sciences.
+Students in the BSHP program graduate with a degree from UMR and a certificate from the Mayo Clinic School of Health Sciences in one of four health-related fields: Respiratory Care, Echocardiography, Sonography, and Radiography.